Muhsin Ibrahim

 The word “honesty” has a positive connotation, but not

 in Trump’s situation.
-Yes, he is very honest but only for baring his mind to
+Yes, he is sincere but only in bearing his mind to

 terror attacks in the US, Europe and many other places around the world.
 This